dbdkmezz/true-sight-dota/README.md

 True Sight is built using the OpenCV (Open Source Computer Vision Library) library.
 OpenCV is a BSD-licensed project and is not covered by the GPL 3 library which covers the rest of this project.

+To make tests work ensure the Build Variant Test Artifact is set to Unit Tests.
+(Set within "Build Variant" on the left of Android Studio.)
+Also ensure that instant run is turned off, otherwise you'll get a "Could not find a class for package: ... and class name: com.android.tools.fd.runtime.BootstrapApplication" error.